yt-project/yt/doc/source/visualizing/volume_rendering.rst

   # sc is an instance of a Scene object, which allows you to further refine
   # your renderings, and later save them.

+When the
+:func:`~yt.visualization.volume_rendering.volume_rendering.volume_render`
-When the :func:`~yt.visualization.volume_rendering.volume_render` function is called, first an empty :class:`~yt.visualization.volume_rendering.scene.Scene` object is created.
+function is called, first an empty :class:`~yt.visualization.volume_rendering.scene.Scene` object is created.
 Next, a :class:`~yt.visualization.volume_rendering.api.VolumeSource`
 object is created, which decomposes the volume elements